 Before I do so, let me tell you a quick story…

-Prior to working for Channels, I was a waiter in a charming Italian restaurant.
+Before working for Channels, I was a waiter in a charming Italian restaurant.
 It was my first job, though.

 The restaurant was located in a calm residential area.
 There were also a couple of companies nearby.